donfortune/semgrep-test/README.md

 # Semgrep AWS CodeBuild Workflow

 This repository contains documentation and configurations for establishing a Semgrep scanning workflow within AWS CodeBuild.
-The main objective is to set up Semgrep scanning for AWS CodeBuild, utilizing the provided configuration samples as a reference.
+The main objective is to set up Semgrep scanning for AWS CodeBuild.

 ## Introduction